dwhiffing/fury/content/nato/fr/army/body.md

 **AMX 30**

-The standard MBT of the French Army, 1,355 of the original AMX 30 were accepted into service and in the 80’s and early 90’s the final 271 production tanks and 820 conversions (as originally planned and more than historic) were to the AMX 30 B2 standard with an improved fire control system, and a better engine.
+As he standard MBT of the French Army, it is also the most numerous;
+1,091 of the original 1,355 original AMX 30 (271 production tanks and
+820 conversions) were to the AMX 30 B2 standard with an improved fire control system, and a better engine.
+In Northern Fury this is the number originally planned (but more than historic).
 The non-stabilized 105mm gun puts this in an equivalent class to the American M60A1 or the Soviet T-62 – a good tank but not in the same league as the latest NATO or WP competitors.
 Many variants were produced, including an Air Defence version with Roland missiles, a Self Propelled Gun, engineering variants and even 44 ‘Pluton’ tactical nuclear missile launchers.